tetratelabs/wazero/RATIONALE.md

 * https://github.com/golang/go/blob/go1.19rc2/src/syscall/fs_js.go#L324
 * https://github.com/WebAssembly/wasi-libc/pull/214#issue-673090117

+### Why ignore the error returned by io.Reader when n > 1?

+Per https://pkg.go.dev/io#Reader, if we receive an error, any bytes read should be processed first.
+At the syscall abstraction (`fd_read`), the caller is the processor, so we can't process the bytes inline and also return the error (as `EIO`).

+Let's assume we want to return the bytes read on error to the caller.
+This implies we at least temporarily ignore the error alongside them.
+The choice remaining is whether to persist the error returned with the read until a possible next call, or ignore the error.

+If we persist an error returned, it would be coupled to a file descriptor, but effectively it is boolean as this case coerces to `EIO`.
+If we track a "last error" on a file descriptor, it could be complicated for a couple reasons including whether the error is transient or permanent, or if the error would apply to any FD operation, or just read.
+Finally, there may never be a subsequent error as perhaps the bytes leading up to the error are enough to satisfy the processor.

+This decision boils down to whether or not to track an error bit per file descriptor or not.
+If not, the assumption is that a subsequent operation would also error, this time without reading any bytes.

+The current opinion is to go with the simplest path, which is to return the bytes read and ignore the error the there were any.
+Assume a subsequent operation will err if it needs to.
+This helps reduce the complexity of the code in wazero and also accommodates the scenario where the bytes read are enough to satisfy its processor.

 ### FdPrestatDirName

 `FdPrestatDirName` is a WASI function to return the path of the pre-opened directory of a file descriptor.